 How do wraparound mortgages work?

-What’s happening technically in a wraparound mortgage: The seller is maintaining their own mortgage and acting as lender to the buyer, extending them the financing to purchase the home.
-The buyer ‘s mortgage “wraps around” the existing loan the seller has on the property (the amount can be more than the remaining balance of the seller’s mortgage).
+With a wraparound mortgage, the seller maintains their mortgage and acts as a lender to the buyer, extending them money to purchase the home.
+The buyer‘s mortgage “wraps around” the existing loan the seller has on the property.

-Each month, the buyer makes payments to the seller, who then makes their own regular repayments to their lender (who financed the original loan).
-In many cases, the wraparound mortgage will have a higher interest rate than the existing mortgage, making the buyer’s monthly payments larger than the seller’s.
-So the seller can cover their payments and also profit.
+Each month, the buyer makes payments to the seller.
+The seller then makes their own regular repayments to the lender that financed the original loan.
+In many cases, wraparound loans have a higher interest rate than the existing mortgage.
+As a result, the buyer’s monthly payments to the seller are often larger than the seller’s, allowing the latter to cover their payments and make a little profit.

-The buyer and seller both have to agree to the wraparound mortgage, and the seller needs to obtain permission from their lender before moving forward with the transaction.
+The buyer and seller both must agree to the wraparound mortgage, with the seller first obtaining permission from their lender before proceeding.

-After the terms are in place and a promissory note signed to seal the deal, the seller might either transfer the home’s title to the buyer right away or transfer the title once the loan is repaid.
-Once the title is transferred, the buyer is considered the owner of the property.
+After the terms are in place and a promissory note is signed to seal the deal, the seller might transfer the home’s title to the buyer right away or once the loan is repaid.
+Once the title is transferred, the buyer is considered the property owner.

-Wraparound mortgages are in a junior or second lien position on the property.
-So if the buyer can’t or doesn’t make payments, the original lender — not the seller — would be repaid first from the proceeds of a foreclosure sale.
+Wraparound mortgages are in a junior or second lien position.
+That means if the buyer can’t or doesn’t make payments, the original mortgage lender — not the home seller — would be repaid first from the proceeds of a foreclosure sale.
 In other words, the lender would benefit before the seller is able to recoup any losses.

-Say a seller has a remaining mortgage balance of $100,000 with an interest rate of 5 percent on a home worth $200,000.
+Say a seller has a remaining mortgage balance of $100,000 with a 30-year interest rate of 5 percent on a home worth $200,000.
 The seller finds an interested buyer who is unable to qualify for traditional financing.

-To cover their risk, the seller agrees to a wraparound mortgage of $150,000 — including a $10,000 down payment — and an interest rate of 7 percent.
-The seller is able to pocket the excess $50,000.
+To cover wraparound mortgage risk, the seller agrees to a wraparound loan of $150,000 — including a $50,000 down payment — at an interest rate of 7 percent.
+The seller is able to pocket $100,000, the $50,000 down payment plus the $50,000 in excess of his or her debt.
 As they continue to make payments at the 5 percent interest rate, they are also able to make money off the 2 percent difference between their original rate and the new interest rate.

-The wraparound mortgage doesn’t have to be greater than the original mortgage: The buyer and seller can agree to a loan that covers only the current principal.
-Even if the buyer only takes on a loan of $100,000 in this scenario, the seller still profits off the 2 percent rate difference between loans.
+The wraparound mortgage doesn’t have to be greater than the original mortgage.
+The buyer and seller can agree to a loan that covers only the current principal.

-Wraparound mortgages can be advantageous for both the buyer and the seller of a home.
+Wraparound mortgages can be advantageous for the buyer and the seller of a home.

 Benefits for buyers

 • Smaller loan.
-The buyer might also be able to borrow less than if they were buying the property with a loan of their own.
+The buyer might also be able to borrow less than if they were buying the property with a loan of their own, or pay a lower interest rate.

 • Simpler, cheaper transaction.
 Buyers won’t have to wait through a lender’s long underwriting process, and may be spared many mortgage-related closing costs.